aknutas/nails-package/README.md

 How to Use
 ----
 To be added. (once the R package is completed)

 Requirements
 ----
-For now the project verifiably works on R version 3.3.3 and RStudio 1.0.136.
+For now the project verifiably works on R version 3.4.0.

 You need the following R packages (tested 13.3.2017): splitstackshape, reshape, plyr, stringr, tm, SnowballC, lda, LDAvis, igraph